Hanukkah and Christmas Overlapping: Hallelujah!

 I originally wrote this piece in 2011 when Hanukkah began at sundown on December 20th and lasted through Christmas.
-It's been five years, but it's happened again!
-Hanukkah began on Christmas Eve and ends on Saturday.
+It's been eight years, but it's happened again!
+Hanukkah began on Sunday night and Christmas is Wednesday—right in the middle of Hanukkah.
 This occasional overlap of the two holidays brings back wonderful childhood memories for me.

 Hanukkah, the Jewish Festival of Lights, lasts for eight nights.
 Using a candelabra called a menorah, one candle is lit on the first night of Hanukkah, two on the second night, and so on, progressing to eight on the last night.
 Hanukkah celebrates religious freedom and the miracle of how a tiny amount of temple oil burned for eight days and nights.

 Over two thousand years ago, Antiochus IV's army seized and looted the Jewish holy temple in Jerusalem and dedicated it to the worship of the Greek god, Zeus.
 Antiochus made the observance of Judaism an offense punishable by death and ordered all Jews to worship Greek gods.
 After two years of rebellion, the Jews regained the temple.
 They decided that it needed to be rededicated by burning ritual olive oil in the temple's menorah for eight days and nights, but they found only one day's supply of oil.
 They lit the menorah anyway, and, to their astonishment, the tiny amount of oil burned for eight days and eight nights!

 My parents were Jewish but not religious.
 In their wisdom, instead of turning away from holiday celebrations, they embraced all of them.
 I grew up lighting Hanukkah candles, decorating the Christmas tree, and singing both Hanukkah songs and Christmas carols to my mother's accompaniment on the piano.